OSD-2K24/osd-2k24-classroom-level-0-find-the-loophole-FindLoophole/README.md

 # FindLoophole

-Can you get this repo accepted
+Can you Pass this assignment?